-The professional phase of physical therapy education begins in late May each year.
-A minimum of 90 semester hours of credit, including the courses listed below, is required prior to enrollment and may be completed in any regionally accredited college or University.
+A minimum of 90 semester hours of credit, including the courses listed below, is required prior to enrollment and may be completed in any accredited college or university.
+Successful completion of upper level science coursework (junior/senior level at a four year college or university) and a bachelor's degree will strengthen an application and should be a consideration when students enroll in elective credits.

-Prerequisite Courses Semester Hours
+Required Course Credit Hours

 Psychology/Sociology 6

 English or Technical Writing 6

 Math 3

 Statistics 3

 General Biology (for majors, lab required) 8

-A&P I and II (one course must be upper level) 6-8
+Anatomy and Physiology (one upper level, lab required) 6-8

 General Chemistry (for majors, lab required) 8

 General Physics (for majors, lab required) 8

 Electives 40-42

-Total Hours 90